jimasp/behave-vsc/README.md

 - `behave-vsc.runParallel`
   - Default: false
+  - This setting has no effect when you run all tests at once and `behave-vsc.runAllAsOne` is enabled.
   - Enables/disables running tests in parallel.
 (Experimental).
   - It is advised to leave this disabled for your initial test run, then change it to enabled if your project test suite supports running multiple tests at the same time, i.e. unless your tests are fully **isolated**, then you should not enable this setting.
 Note that behave itself does not support parallel testing - enabling this setting will create multiple behave instances, so in the case of running all tests, it may be no faster due to the overhead of starting multiple processes.
 It will be faster if you select a subset/group of tests to run.
-  - This setting has no effect when you are running all tests and runAllAsOne is enabled.
   - Note that running behave as separate instances can cause different test results from a one-shot run under some circumstances versus running them individually, e.g. if you set `context.failed` in your tests.